Aeronautics/aero/README.txt

 Special notes:

-Info uses the ``npm view`` command which return a JavaScript object of the registry which we then nudge closer to resembling JSON format so that we may proceed to parce it with **:mod:json**
+Info uses the ``npm view`` command which return a JavaScript object of the registry which we then nudge closer to resembling JSON format so that we may proceed to parse it with **:mod:json**

 Pear
 ----
-Supperted commanhds:
+Supported commands:

 * search
 * install